soumyajaincarmel/ProjeManag/readme.md

 2. Assign different users to tasks.
 3. Tasks are sorted & shown separately.
 4. Option to Add, Edit & Delete Cards to your task.
-5. Easily Update Cards - set Label Color, Assign Members and Add Due Date.
+5. Easily Update Cards - set Label Color, Assign Members, and Add Due Date.

-Get notification from the App when somebody assigns you with a board.
+Get notification from the App when somebody assigns you a Board.

 It is Fast, Compact & Easy to Use.